qodesmith/typer/README.md

 .continue('Same line, emphasis on <em>sloooow</em>.', 500, {html: true});
 ```

 The `.continue` method works just like `.line` in that it accepts the same arguments but it _continues_ typing on the same line, whereas `.line` creates new lines.
 In conjunction with the `.pause` and `.line` methods, you can create eloborate schemes.
+You can feed `.continue` the same content (HTML, unicode, etc.) as `.line`.

 ### Arguments